• Skip to main content

 • desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after the noun phrase, “watashi no osusume”, to make it sound polite.

 This is a typical usage of “osusume”.
-In this example, it works together with the possessive case, “watashi no”, to say “my recommendation” in Japanese.
-Japanese people often use this phrase, so it’s worth knowing.
+In this example, it works together with the possessive case, “watashi no”, to mean ‘my recommendation’ in Japanese.

 osusume wa nan desu ka – おすすめは何ですか (おすすめはなんですか)